-Impact of Covid-19 on the Group
+Impact of Covid-19 on the Bank

-Al Hilal Bank, a fully owned subsidiary of ADCB, has a retail portfolio primarily of UAE Nationals employed in government owned entities.
-This is a segment that we believe will be insulated from job losses and salary reductions to a great extent, and as such the impact on this portfolio would be considerably muted.
-AHB is fully committed to help customers that may be impacted during this turbulent period.
+Al Hilal Bank, has a retail portfolio primarily of UAE Nationals employed in government owned entities.
+This is a segment that was largely insulated from job losses and salary reductions during the pandemic, and as such the impact on this portfolio was considerably muted.